Inspiring Hearts and Minds

 STEP 4

-Complete the Informed Consent for Boundary Ranch (Horseback Riding)
+Complete the Informed Consent for Boundary Ranch (Horseback Riding):

 Once you have submitted all forms, you will receive a confirmation email within a few days confirming your Child's course placement with a link to access the Google classrooms in order to complete the HCS 3000.
-The HCS 3000 course must be completed within 1 month of receiving the course code (you will receive this code within 2-5 days of completing all the registration steps).

 FOR ALL SUMMER CALM INQUIRIES CALL 403-678-1683